 Why Choose Our Specialist Solicitors For No Win No Fee Medical Negligence Claims?

 If you contact our team of advisers and allow them to carry out an evaluation of your claim, they may find that you could be eligible to pursue compensation.
-In this case, they could connect you with one of our medical negligence solicitors.
+In this case, they could connect you with one of the medical negligence solicitors we have available.

-Our solicitors may offer to work on your claim under the terms of a Conditional Fee Agreement (CFA), which is a kind of No Win No Fee agreement.
+Our solicitors may offer to work on your claim under the terms of a Conditional Fee Agreement (CFA).
+This is a kind of No Win No Fee agreement.
 Working with a No Win No Fee solicitor under a CFA means that you won’t pay upfront for their services, nor will you pay for these for the duration of your ongoing claim.
-Also, you typically don’t pay for their services at any time if your claim fails.
+Also, you typically don’t pay for their services at any time if your claim does fail.

 A No Win No Fee solicitor can take a small success fee from the compensation if your claim is successful.
 This percentage is subject to a cap under the relevant legislation.
 Therefore, you always receive the majority of the compensation.